-The long-standing University of New Hampshire’s Cardiac Rehabilitation Program has expanded, now offering a Cardiac Prevention Exercise Program as well.
-In addition to the long-standing cardiac rehabilitation program, developed in 1978, the UNH Department of Kinesiology now also accommodates individuals who would like to prevent cardiac disease from developing.
-This program focuses on reducing an individual’s risk for cardiac disease through exercise and lifestyle changes.
+The long-standing University of New Hampshire’s Cardiac Rehabilitation Program also offers a Cardiac Prevention component as well.
+The prevention branch of the program invites individuals who would like to prevent cardiac disease from developing.
+This program focuses on reducing an individual’s risk for heart disease through exercise and lifestyle changes.

-The UNH Cardiac Prevention Exercise Program is designed for any individual over the age of 45 that has one or more risk factors, which may include high blood pressure, high cholesterol, diabetes, obesity, smoking and/or sedentary lifestyles.
-This program presently has room to accept more participants, and you can enroll at any time.
+The UNH Cardiac Prevention Program is designed for any individual over the age of 45 that has one or more risk factor of heart disease.
+These risk factors may include high blood pressure, high cholesterol, diabetes, obesity, smoking and/or sedentary lifestyle.

-Initial assessments can be scheduled anytime once medical clearance is obtained from your physician.
-For more information or to register for this program please contact Melissa Rodgers at 603-862-0597 or firstname.lastname@example.org.
+Initial assessments can be scheduled anytime once enrollment paperwork is completed and medical clearance is obtained from your physician.
+Individuals interested in the program should contact:

 Dept. of Kinesiology